Welcome to Primary Food Processors

 -

-220 million tonnes of agricultural raw material yearly processed generating over 120.000 jobs with a turnover of 70 billion euros + providing indirect employment to more than 1 million farmers.
+220 million tonnes of agricultural raw material processed yearly, generating over 120.000 jobs with a turnover of 70 billion euros + providing indirect employment to more than 1 million farmers.

-PFP is the association for the European primary food processing industry to the European institutions and international organisations
+Primary Food Processors (PFP) is the association for the European primary food processing industry to the European institutions and international organisations

 Primary Food Processors represent a vital link in the food and feed chain, turning agricultural raw materials from farmers into a range of safe and high-quality primary food products for human consumption and feed materials destined for animals.
 We process over 220 million tonnes of agricultural raw materials every year.
-Primary Food Processors are the largest users of domestic cereals, starch potatoes, sugar beet and oilseeds in the EU.
+EU Primary Food Processors are the largest users of domestic cereals, starch potatoes, sugar beet and oilseeds in the EU.
 They are also sizeable users of imported commodities, like cocoa, soybeans, tropical oils and, to a certain extent, high-quality wheat.

 We need a primary processing industry in Europe.